Popham Colony

 The Popham Colony—also known as the Sagadahoc Colony—was a short-lived English colonial settlement in North America.
 It was established in 1607 by the proprietary Plymouth Company and was located in the present-day town of Phippsburg, Maine, near the mouth of the Kennebec River.
 It was founded a few months after its more successful rival, the colony at Jamestown.
-That colony was established on May 4, 1607 (Old Style, May 14 N.S.) by the London Company in present-day James City County, Virginia.

 The Popham Colony was the second colony in the region that would eventually become known as New England.
 The first colony was St. Croix Island, near what is now the town of Calais.
 (St. Croix Island was settled initially in June 1604, then moved in 1605 by Samuel de Champlain to the Bay of Fundy).
 Popham was abandoned after only 14 months, apparently more due to the death of patrons and the first colony president than lack of success in the New World.
 The loss of life of the colonists in 1607 and 1608 at Popham was far lower than that experienced at Jamestown.

 The first ocean-going ship built by the English in the New World was completed during the year of the Popham Colony and was sailed back across the Atlantic Ocean to England.
 The pinnace, named Virginia of Sagadahoc, was apparently quite seaworthy, and crossed the Atlantic again successfully in 1609 as part of Sir Christopher Newport's nine-vessel Third Supply mission to Jamestown.
 The small Virginia survived a powerful three-day storm en route which was thought to have been a hurricane and which wrecked the mission's large new flagship Sea Venture on Bermuda.

-The exact site of the Popham Colony was lost until 1888 when a plan for the site was found in the General Archives in Simancas, Spain.
+The exact site of the Popham Colony was lost until 1888 when a plan entitled "The Draught of St Georges fort" was found in Simancas, Spain.
 This plan exactly matches the location at Sabino Head near Maine's Popham Beach State Park.
 Later archaeology in 1994 confirmed the location and the accuracy of the plan.
 The site is listed on the National Register of Historic Places.